Innovator in Local Dining and Global Travel

 Prior to establishing GlutenFree Passport, Kim was a partner with Accenture, the world’s leading management consulting firm.
 Specializing in customer innovation and emerging technologies for over 17 years, she was a practice leader and responsible for consulting with cross-industry Fortune 500 multinational clients delivering market-leading transformational project results worldwide including 12 industry first solutions worldwide.

 Leveraging her extensive expertise with Accenture and currently as a partner with Horizon Group, she now consults with start-ups to Fortune 100 companies to develop and implement strategic customer solutions.

 Kim earned her Masters degree in International Management from the Thunderbird School of Global Management.
 She received her Bachelor of Arts degree from Purdue University and the University of Strasbourg, France.
-Kim sits on the board of the University of Chicago Celiac Disease Center and promotes global advocacy through her blog, YouTube channel and other social media.
+She has been recognized as one of the top 50 Purdue alumni in the past 50 years and sits on the board of the University of Chicago Celiac Disease Center.
+Kim also promotes global advocacy through her blog, YouTube channel and other social media.

 Robert La France is a restaurant industry veteran and co-author of the multi-award winning series, Let’s Eat Out Around the World.With a passion for the culinary arts, Robert has spent over 18 years across all aspects of restaurant operations and has worked with Asian, European & North American cuisines.